LuiseFreese/mermaid/docs/DEPLOYMENT.md

 6. **Appropriate permissions**:
    - **Azure**: Contributor or Owner on subscription
    - **Microsoft Entra ID**: Application Administrator (to create app registrations)
-   - **Dataverse**: System Administrator (to create application users and assign System Customizer role)
+   - **Dataverse**: System Administrator (to create application users and assign a System Customizer role)

 ### For Local Development: